Elementary Education, B.El.Ed.

 2

-If EDTHP 115S is not available, a student may substitute EDTHP 115 and any course that meets the first-year seminar requirement.
+If EDTHP 115S is not available, students may substitute EDTHP 115 and any course that meets the first-year seminar requirement.

 3